yiisoft/json/README.md

 The package provides methods to encode and decode JSON.

+- It always throws `\JsonException` instead of returning false on error.
 - It has sensible defaults, so you don't have to specify flags all the time.
 - It has handy method to encode for HTML safely.
 - It handles `\JsonSerializable`, `\DateTimeInterface`, and `\SimpleXMLElement` well.